The International Hotel Law Review: Poland

 The hotel industry market in Poland changed suddenly owing to the covid-19 pandemic.
 The pandemic has affected every sector of business around the world, but the hotel industry has been among the hardest hit.

 After the official announcement of the covid-19 pandemic in Poland in March 2020, 84 per cent of Polish hotels stopped their operations, and at the end of June one in five still remained closed.
 Under the official limitations introduced, most hotels were closed from the end of March 2020 to the beginning of May 2020.
-However, restaurants, bars, swimming pools and spa facilities remained closed for an even longer period, mostly until June 2020.
-Currently, the operation of hotels during the covid-19 pandemic requires special safety rules, which are associated with increased costs.
+The restrictions were limited during the summer of 2020 and were subsequently reintroduced during the second phase of the pandemic in November 2020.
+As a result, the number of guests fell by more than 50 per cent in 2020.
+The restrictions (including closing of hotels) were reintroduced during the third phase of the covid-19 pandemic in Poland in March 2021.
+Those restrictions were lifted gradually, and currently hotel operators may offer up to 75 per cent of places (this limit does not apply to fully vaccinated guests).
+Additionally, the operation of hotels during the covid-19 pandemic requires special safety rules, which are associated with increased costs.

 As a result of the pandemic, almost 60 per cent of hotels have lowered their prices, despite the higher operational costs connected with the introduced sanitary restrictions.
-According to the Chamber of Commerce of the Polish Hotel Industry, over 93 per cent of hotels have applied for state aid, but the majority are still facing difficulties with maintaining financial liquidity and do not anticipate any profits in 2020.5 Owing to the pandemic, clients' preferences have also changed, as hotels connected with agro-tourism in small resorts outside cities have started to become increasingly popular with Polish tourists.
+According to the Chamber of Commerce of the Polish Hotel Industry, over 93 per cent of hotels have applied for state aid, but the majority are still facing difficulties with maintaining financial liquidity and did not anticipate any profits in 2020.5 The vast majority of hotel operators (87 per cent) do not expect profits on operation earlier than at the end of 2022, and most of them (53 per cent) in 2023 or later.6 Owing to the pandemic, clients' preferences have also changed, as hotels connected with agro-tourism in small resorts outside cities have started to become increasingly popular with Polish tourists.

-In Poland, special rules apply for foreigners wishing to acquire real estate, in particular, those set out in the Act on Acquisition of Real Estate by Foreigners.6
+In Poland, special rules apply for foreigners wishing to acquire real estate, in particular, those set out in the Act on Acquisition of Real Estate by Foreigners.7

-In principle, acquisition of real estate by foreigners requires a permit (administrative decision) issued by the minister in charge of internal affairs.8 However, since Poland's accession to the European Union, this general rule that requires obtaining a permit does not apply to foreigners whose registered office is located in the European Economic Area or in the Swiss Confederation.9
+In principle, acquisition of real estate by foreigners requires a permit (administrative decision) issued by the minister in charge of internal affairs.9 However, since Poland's accession to the European Union, this general rule that requires obtaining a permit does not apply to foreigners whose registered office is located in the European Economic Area or in the Swiss Confederation.10